Desert Trekking in Morocco

 The Nomad Perspective

 As you might have noticed, I mentioned our guides and my friend / trekking partner but never shared any other detail.
-That is not because I don’t want to talk about them, but because I can’t.
-We lived the experience together, each of us in their own way.
-Around the fire that night, (yes, bonfire under a starry full moon night in the desert: cheeeck ✓) our guides told stories of their history and upbringing, but apart from this time of relaxation and camaraderie, we didn’t speak too much in depth.
+That is not because I don’t want to talk about them, but because it is their story to tell.
+We lived the experience together, each of us in their own way and around the fire that night, (yes, bonfire under a starry full moon night in the desert: cheeeck ✓) our guides told stories of their history and upbringing.

 We focused on existing in the present, we roamed at a distance, and then walked closer, slower, faster, further.